cwyse/wysechoice-wiki/upd_02_23/unifi_dream_machine.md

 ## UDM Services

 ### [UDM Boot Script](/upd_02_23/udm/boot)
-This service allows all other services to function by running a oot script at router startup.
+This service allows all other services to function by running a boot script at router startup.

 ### [Podman](/upd_02_23/udm/podman)
 Install and update podman tool, which is no longer used in recent UDM firmware.